devops-on-github/workshop/2-Planning-and-Tracking/2.1-GitHub-Issues/README.md

 ## Workshop Content

+### Issue Creation

-In this section of the workshop, we'll talk about what Issues are, then run through two exercises.
+In this section of the workshop, we'll talk about what Issues are, then run through two exercises to create issues for our repository.

-### 👩‍💻 (Guided) Exercise 1
+#### 👩‍💻 (Guided) Exercise 1

 [▶️ Create an Issue](exercise-1.md)